gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 **Simple Scaling Example**

-- You pick ANY Cloud Watch metric
+- You pick **ANY** Cloud Watch metric
-- For this examples I am choosing CPU Utilization
+- For this examples I am choosing CPU utilization
 - You specify, a **SINGLE THRESHOLD** beyond which you want to scale and specify your response
-- EXAMPLE: how many EC2 instances do you want to add or take away when the CPU UTILIZATION breaches the threshold
+- Example: how many EC2 instances do you want to add or take away when the CPU utilization breaches the threshold
 - The scaling policy then acts
-- THRESHOLD - add 1 instance when CPU Utilization is between 40% and 50%
+- THRESHOLD: add `1` instance when CPU utilization is between `40%` and `50%`
-- Note: This is the ONLY Threshold
+- Note: This is the **ONLY** threshold

 **Step Scaling Example**

-- You specify MULTIPLE thresholds Along with different responses
+- You specify **MULTIPLE** thresholds along with different responses
-- Threshold A - add 1 instance when CPU Utilization is between 40% and 50%
+- Threshold `A`: add 1 instance when CPU utilization is between `40%` and `50%`
-- Threshold B - add 2 instances when CPU Utilization is between 50% and 70%
+- Threshold `B`: add 2 instances when CPU utilization is between `50%` and `70%`
-- Threshold C - add 3 instances when CPU Utilization is between 70% and 90%
+- Threshold `C`: add 3 instances when CPU utilization is between `70%` and `90%`
 - And so on and so on
-- Note: There are multiple thresholds
+- Note: There are **MULTIPLE** thresholds

 **Target Tracking Example**

 - You don't want to have to make so many decisions
 - Makes the experience simple as compared to the previous 2 scaling options
 - It’s automatic
-- All you do is pick metric (CPU Utilization in this example)
+- All you do is pick metric (CPU utilization in this example)
 - Set the value and that’s it
 - Auto scaling does the rest adding and removing the capacity in order to keep your metric (CPU utilization) as close as possible to the target value
-- It’s SELF OPTIMIZING: meaning that it has an Algorithm that learns how your metric changes over time and uses that information to make sure that over and under scaling are minimized
+- It’s **SELF OPTIMIZING**: meaning that it has an algorithm that learns how your metric changes over time and uses that information to make sure that over and under scaling are minimized

 ### Auto Scaling Groups -- Scaling Cooldowns